One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Introduction

-We prove that this hierarchy is strict and \emph{comprehensive} in that every single graph class is equivalent to one of the sets in the hierarchy.
-To understand the upper levels of the hierarchy, we make use of known \emph{excluded minor theorems}.
-Note indeed that these upper levels are highly related to established, already-mentioned conditions: as examples, a graph class $\fG$ has bounded treewidth if and only if $\fG \preceq \T$, and bounded pathwidth if and only if $\fG \preceq \P$ (Proposition~\ref{prop:bounded-characterizations}).
-To determine the lower part of the hierarchy (below $\P$), we introduce a new complexity measure on graph classes which we call \emph{stack depth}.
+We prove that this hierarchy is strict and \emph{comprehensive} in that every graph class is equivalent to exactly one of the classes in the hierarchy (Theorem~\ref{thm:graph-hierarchy}).
+To understand the upper levels of the hierarchy, we use known excluded minor theorems.
+To determine the lower part of the hierarchy (below $\P$), we introduce a new complexity measure on graph classes $\fG$ which we call \emph{stack depth}: the maximum $d$ such that all depth $d$ trees are minors of $\fG$; this equals the minimum depth of forests that allow for bounded width decompositions of the graphs in $\fG$ (Lemma~\ref{lemma:stack-depth-placement}).